Kerfufl/C19382426-GE2-Assignment/README.md

 # C19382426-GE2-Assignment
 Repository for Game Engines 2 assignment

+Name: **Eoin McMahon**
+Student Number: **C19382426**
+Class: DT211C / TU857

-# Overview:
+# Description

-A flock of fairies, managed by a schooling behaviour, is minding its own business when birds of prey using noise-wander behaviours descend upon them.
-They must use their size and maneuverabiltiy to evade the projectiles fired by these birds
+**A flock of fairies, managed by a schooling behaviour, is minding its own business when birds of prey using noise-wander behaviours descend upon them.
+They must use their size and maneuverabiltiy to evade the projectiles fired by these birds.**

+A 'nature sim' in the sense that it simulates a school o fboids, which can be dispersed when attacked by a not strange bird of prey launching its own feathers.
+This stemmed from acombination of different inspirations, all amalgamating into this strange little implementation.

+## Video

+## Screenshots

+# Instructions

+# How?
 # Sources:
 Sources for models and music/sound effects used in this assignment: